bigmlcom/bigmler/docs/index.rst

     }

-the source created by the script will be associated to the given project and the ensemble will have 100 models and a 0.9 sample rate.
+the source created by the script will be associated to the given project and the ensemble will have 100 models and a 0.9 sample rate unless the source code in your script explicitly specifies a different value, in which case it takes precedence over these defaults.

 .. _bigmler-delete: